hsindorf/hsindorf.github.io/index.md

 ## Welcome!

 My name is Hannah Sindorf.
 I am a software developer based in Seattle currently working for the London, UK company **Flyt**, which is a subsidiary of Just Eat.
+Currently, I'm mostly working in TypeScript (and a little bit of PHP).

 With this website, I aim to give a brief work and educational history.
 For a more traditional resume, feel free to [visit my LinkedIn profile](https://www.linkedin.com/in/sindorf/){:target="\_blank" rel="noopener"}.